leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 This is done in the custom_modules/embedding/physicellmodule.cpp in the physicell_step function.
 Please have a look at this function.

-At line around 190, you will find already prepeared, commented out example code, for action and observation, for all possible parameter, variable and vector types.
+At line around 190, you will find already prepared, commented out example code, for action and observation, for all possible parameter, variable and vector types.

 Let's first focus on the action.
-The only thig left to do is to connect our drug_conc parameter with the already implemented set_microenv function.
+The only thing left to do is to connect our drug_conc parameter with the already implemented set_microenv function.
-After the commented out action example code, at line 225 insert the following line.
+After the commented-out action example code, at line 225, inserts the following line.

 ```C++
 // add drug
 set_microenv("drug", parameters.doubles("drug_conc"));
 ```

-Similar for observation.
+Similar to observation.
 We simply have to update our cell_count parameter with the actual cell count.
-After the commented out obeservation example code, at around line 270 insert the following line.
+After the commented out observation example code, at around line 270, insert the following line.

 ```C++
 // receive cell count
 parameters.ints("cell_count") = (*all_cells).size();
 ```

-For analysis purpose we transmit as well the apoptosis rate over the interface.
+For analysis purposes, we transmit the apoptosis rate over the interface too.
 ```C++
 // receive apoptosis rate
 for (Cell* pCell : (*all_cells)) {